newhavenrb/conferences/Ten-Things-You-Didn't-Know-Rails-Could-Do.md

 ensure EVERYONE learned something from the talk.)

-Slides are coming online.
-TODO ping him, since I missed the URL.
+Slides are coming online, at http://speakerdeck.com/u/jeg2